 Required Terms Combination Histologies and Code Diagnosis must be a single tumor which meets one of the following two criteria: 1.
-At least two of the subtypes/variants of adenocarcinoma AND percentages of each type are unknown/not stated OR they are equal percentages Acinar adenocarcinoma Clear cell adenocarcinoma Lepidic adenocarcinoma may or may not have mucinous components.
-Micropapillary adenocarcinoma Solid adenocarcinoma Well-differentiated fetal adenocarcinoma AND at least two subtypes/variants of adenocarcinoma.
-2. A combination of histologies not listed on previous rows of this table.
+At least two of the subtypes/variants of adenocarcinoma AND percentages of each type are unknown/not stated OR they are equal percentages • Acinar adenocarcinoma • Clear cell adenocarcinoma • Lepidic adenocarcinoma Note: Lepidic adenocarcinoma may or may not have mucinous components. • Micropapillary adenocarcinoma • Papillary adenocarcinoma • Solid adenocarcinoma • Well-differentiated fetal adenocarcinoma Note: This includes a diagnosis of adenocarcinoma AND at least two subtypes/variants of adenocarcinoma.
 Adenocarcinoma with mixed subtypes 8255/3 Note 1: 8255 is a "last resort" code.
 Note 2: See the Histology Rules to determine when it is appropriate to use this code for combination histologies other than adenocarcinoma subtypes/variants.
 Note 3: 8255 does not apply to squamous cell carcinoma NOS and/or subtype/variants of SCC.